SciML/DiffEqGPU.jl/docs/src/tutorials/multigpu.md

 end
 ```

-Then setup the calls to work with distributed processes:
+Then set up the calls to work with distributed processes:

 ```julia
 @everywhere using DiffEqGPU, CUDA, OrdinaryDiffEq, Test, Random